sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 31. Compare and Contrast NIDS and HIDS.

 NIDS are deployed in "strategic points" like in DMZ and other inter connections of the network, whereas HIDS are deployed on individual hosts.
-NIDS are the first line of defence whereas HIDS are considered as the last line of defence.
+NIDS are the first line of defense whereas HIDS are considered as the last line of defense.
 NIDS has a greater challenge to inspect encrypted packets whereas HIDS will be able to analyze those packets as well.

 ### 32. How do you assess security stance of a VPN?
 - Scan for VPN gateways availability.